-People may rent or purchase their residence in retirement communities often in a condominium-type arrangement.
+People may rent or purchase their residence in retirement communities, often in a condominium-type arrangement.
 Obtaining financing and conducting the sale or transfer of property are done as with any other private residence.
-When personal care services are needed, they are usually paid for privately or with long-term care insurance.
+When personal care services are needed, they are usually paid for with private funds or with long-term care insurance.

 Last full review/revision February 2014 by Barbara Resnick, PhD, CRNP